 These video memory signals are used to minimize external support chips.
-Figure 17 illustrates the function that is provided.
-An input signal applied to SCKIN is synchronously AND-ed with the video blanking signal (BLANK).
+Figure 15 illustrates the function that is provided.
+An input signal applied to SCKIN is synchronously AND-ed with the video blanking signal (\overline{BLANK}).
 The resulting signal is output on SCKOUT.
-Figure 9 of the Timing Waveform section shows the relationship between SCKOUT, SCKIN and BLANK.
+Figure 7 of the Timing Waveform section shows the relationship between SCKOUT, SCKIN and \overline{BLANK} .

-Figure 17.
+Figure 15.
 SCKOUT Generation Circuit

 The SCKOUT signal is essentially the video memory shift control signal.
 It is stopped during the screen retrace.
-Figure 18 shows a suggested frame buffer to ADV7150 interface.
-This is a minimum chip solution and allows the ADV7150 control the overall graphics system clocking and synchronization.
+Figure 16 shows a suggested frame buffer to ADV7152 interface.
+This is a minimum chip solution and allows the ADV7152 control the overall graphics system clocking and synchronization.

-Figure 18.
-ADV7150 Interface Using SCKIN and SCKOUT
+Figure 16.
+ADV7152 Interface Using SCKIN and SCKOUT

-Pipeline Delay and Onboard Calibration
+Pipeline Delay and On-Board Calibration

-The ADV7150 has a fixed number of pipeline delays ( $t{PD}$ ), so long as timings $t{10}$ and $\tau$ - $t{11}$ are met.
-However, if a fixed pipeline delay is not a requirement, timings $t{10}$ and $\tau$ - $t{11}$ can be ignored, a calibration cycle must be run and there is no restriction on LOADIN to LOADOUT timing.
-If timings $t{10}$ and $\tau$ - $t{11}$ are not met, the part will function correctly though with an increased number of pipeline delays, $t{PD}$ + N CLOCKS (for 4:1 mode N = 4, for 2:1 mode N = 2, for 1:1 mode N = 0).
-The ADV7150 has onboard calibration circuitry which synchronizes pixel data and LOADIN with the internal ADV7150 clocking signals.
+The ADV7152 has a fixed number of pipeline delays (t{PD}), so long as timings t{10} and τ - t{11} are met.
+However, if a fixed pipeline delay is not a requirement, timings t{10} and τ - t{11} can be ignored, a calibration cycle must be run and there is no restriction on LOADIN to LOADOUT timing.
+If timings t{10} and τ - t{11} are not met, the part will function correctly though with an increased number of pipeline delays, t{PD} + N CLOCKS (for 2:1 mode N = 2, for 1:1 mode N = 0).
+The ADV7152 has onboard calibration circuitry which synchronizes pixel data and LOADIN with the internal ADV7152 clocking signals.
 Calibration can be performed in two ways: during the devices initialization sequence by toggling two bits of the Mode Register, MR10 followed by MR15, or by writing a "1" to Bit CR10 of Command Register 1 which executes a calibration on every Vertical Sync.